atxwang/atxwang.github.io/_posts/ea_essay.md

 then i read Scott Alexander's ["Meditations on Moloch"](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/), which scratched an itch in my STEM-lord vaguely anticapitalist brain with lines like this:
 > Las Vegas doesn’t exist because of some decision to hedonically optimize civilization, it exists because of a quirk in dopaminergic reward circuits, plus the microstructure of an uneven regulatory environment, plus Schelling points (...)
 People within the system, following the incentives created by these facts, think: “Let’s build a forty-story-high indoor replica of ancient Rome full of albino tigers in the middle of the desert, and so become slightly richer than people who didn’t!”

-aannd pretty soon **i was reading EA/EA-adjacent blogs and doing every fellowship in my college's EA branch, all while playing the role of staunch EA critic**. this strange juxtaposition
+aannd pretty soon **i was reading EA/EA-adjacent blogs and doing every fellowship in my college's EA branch, all while playing the role of staunch EA critic**. this strangeness has culminated in my participation in an EA "retreat", an experience i found fun
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU3MDcxOTk2NSw5NjA5ODM3NjRdfQ==
+eyJoaXN0b3J5IjpbLTY2NzIyODU4OSw5NjA5ODM3NjRdfQ==
 -->